wp-plugins/featuring-countcomments/readme.txt

 5. Drink a beer, smoke a cigarette or celebrate in a way you like! (and maybe you want to add a link to [http://www.neotrinity.at/projects/](http://www.neotrinity.at/projects/))

-(Additional) You can use the other functions as well. - please read the documentation in the plugin class (php file) itself.
+== Functions ==

-= Functions =
+= Functions for Post Pages or Comments Sections =

 * `function fcc_get_comment_count($comment)`
- - Returns the number of comments made by the author of this comment.
+ - Returns the number of comments made by the author of this comment
- - parameters: $comment: current comment structure.
+ - parameters: $comment: current comment structure

 * `function fcc_comment_count($zero='0 comments', $one='1 comment', $more='%c comments')`
- - Displays the number of comments made by the author of the current comment in the comment loop based on $comment.
+ - Displays the number of comments made by the author of the current comment in the comment loop
  - parameters: $zero, $one, $more: %c get replaced with the number of comments.

+= Functions for Author Pages =

 * `function fcc_get_count_comments_author($author)`
- - Gets the number of comments made by someone with this name, outside the comment context.
+ - Returns the number of comments made by someone with this display name
  - parameters: $author: name of user to count comments for

+* `function fcc_get_count_comments_authorID($authorID)`
+ - same as above, but based on ID instead of the author's name
+ - parameters: $authorID: name of user to count comments for

 * `function fcc_count_comments_author($zero='0 comments', $one='1 comment', $more='%c comments')`
- - Displays the number of comments made by the author of the current comment in the comment loop based on $user_identity.
+ - Displays the number of comments made by the author who is currently logged in
  - parameters: $zero, $one, $more: %c get replaced with the number of comments.

 * `function fcc_count_comments_by_author($zero='0 comments', $one='1 comment', $more='%c comments', $author)`
- - Displays the number of comments made by a specified author
+ - Displays the number of comments made by a specified author with this display name
- - parameters: $zero, $one, $more: %c get replaced with the number of comments, $author: the authors nickname
+ - parameters: $zero, $one, $more: %c get replaced with the number of comments, $author: the authors display name

+* `function fcc_count_comments_by_authorID($zero='0 comments', $one='1 comment', $more='%c comments', $authorID)`
+ - same as above, but based on ID instead of the author's name
+ - parameters: $zero, $one, $more: %c get replaced with the number of comments, $authorID: the authors id

-= Remarks =
+== Remarks ==

-* Authors' nicknames are used to recognize commenters.
+* Authors' nicknames (display name) and ids can be used to query for commenters.
+Though, the internal structure is based on the authors' id and will therefore only produce results of comments, which have been written by logged in authors.
-* The results are re-used on each single page-call to avoid using too many queries for increased performance.
+* Already queried results are re-used within a single page-call to avoid using too many queries for increased performance.
-* If the number of comments gets really big, it would be better to cache the counts in the database instead of calculating them on every page-call.
+* Nevertheless, if the number of comments gets really big, it would be better to cache the counts in the database instead of calculating them on every page-call.